 General dentistry involves preventing and addressing tooth decay and gum disease, which are the major causes of tooth loss.
 Maintaining a healthy smile and beautiful teeth can help to prevent these problems.

 Preventive services help you maintain good oral health by stopping disease before it takes hold in your mouth.
-Regular exams (including diagnostic images such as digital x-rays) and professional teeth cleanings are a cornerstone of prevention.
+Regular dental exams (including diagnostic images such as digital x-rays) and professional teeth cleanings are a cornerstone of prevention.
 Our team can give you detailed instructions on how to improve your at-home oral hygiene, and may also recommend preventive treatments such as sealants, if needed.

 Parkview Dentistry is also there when you need emergency treatment for dental trauma —for example, a broken, loosened or knocked-out tooth.
 Dr. Laskis can also diagnose and treat the causes of tooth pain or periodontal (gum) disease.
 General dentistry also includes treatments for missing teeth, placement of crowns or bridgework, and dentures.